openstax/tagging-legend/README.md

   - `ost-exercise-choice` : Used for a group of exercises which will be used in the i-reading, but will be pre-processed by Tutor first.
 Only occurs on `practice-problems` right now.
   - `ost-reading-discard` : On `snap-lab` and end of section and chapter items, including `key-equations` `key-terms` `glossary` `summary`  `practice-concepts` `chapter-review` (and its variants( `test prep` (and its variants)
   - `ost-assignable`: Only on `snap-lab`s and `chapter-review performance`
-  - `ost-teks-def` : Place on the text of the TEKS in teacher-content that tells what that TEKS addresses
   - `ost-learning-objective-def` : Place on the learning objective text that defines the LO
-  - `ost-ngss-def` : Place on the Next Generation Science Standards (NGSS) text that defines the NGSS.
-Only occurs on Performance Task.
+  - `ost-standards-def` : Generic standards definition class.
+Place on the Next Generation Science Standards (NGSS) and TEKS class that define the TEKS or NGSS name and its definition.
+Only occurs on a) TS content that defines NGSS (Performance Task) and b) TS content that defines TEKS standards.
+  - `ost-standards-teks` : Specific TEKS definition class.
+Place on the class that defines the TEKS name and its definition.
+  - `ost-standards-ngss` : Specific NGSS definition class.
+Place on the class that defines the TEKS name and its definition.
+  - `ost-standards-name` : Generic class that defines the TEKS or NGSS name (e.g., 4C or HS-PS2-*).
+  - `ost-standards-description` : Generic class that defines the TEKS or NGSS text description.
 - no prefix: visual styling only